voithos/driftworld/IDEAS.md

 Goal: destroy enemy home base

-Units lose morale the further they are from a base Units lose morale the longer they have been alive
+Units lose morale the further they are from a base Units lose morale the longer they have been alive?
 If morale goes to 0, units rebel (nearby units that have ~low morale also rebel) Start disobeying and attacking nearby units.
 If no nearby units, march toward nearest base to attack it